michael-dev2rights/ansible/test/integration/README.md

 Run the tests:
     make cloud

 *WARNING* running cloud integration tests will create and destroy cloud resources.
 Running these tests may result in additional fees associated with your cloud account.
-Care is taken to ensure that created resources are removed.
-However, it is advisable to inspect your AWS console to ensure no unexpected resources are running.
+For the most part care is taken to ensure that created resources are removed.
+However, it is advisable to inspect your AWS console to ensure no unexpected resources are running, especially if the tests abort during execution.

+********
+Temporary instructions for running the ec2 tests:

+* a dedicated security group "ansible-testing-lb-sg" needs to be created.
+That security group needs to permit HTTP traffic from your current IP address.

+* you need to edit the default security group to allow:

+   * HTTP traffic from your current IP address.
+   * SSH traffic from your current IP address
+   * HTTP traffic from the "ansible-testing-lb-sg" security group

 Windows Tests
 =============